-The University Bookstore is located on West Campus, next to the Richard and Vivian Felix Event Center and across from the Darling Library.
-In addition to textbooks, the University Bookstore offers a broad selection of academic books, including publications with a Christian focus, APU clothing, gifts, etc. Students may also order graduation announcements or special order books.
+The APU Campus Store is located on West Campus, next to the Richard and Vivian Felix Event Center and across from the Darling Library.
+In addition to textbooks, the Campus Store offers a broad selection of course materials, academic resources, including publications with a Christian focus, as well as APU clothing, gifts, and computer technology.
+Students may also order graduation announcements or special order books.
 Online textbook ordering and reservations are available at www.bookstore.apu.edu or by calling (626) 815-5044.